sbentley2019/scheduler/README.md

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
+1. Clone this repository into a local folder.
+2. Clone the server `https://github.com/sbentley2019/scheduler-api` into a local folder.
-2. Install dependencies using the `npm install` command.
+3. Install both dependencies using the `npm install`.
-3. Start the web client using the `npm start` command.
+4. Start both the server and web client using the `npm start` command.
-4. Go to <http://localhost:8000/> in your browser.
+5. Go to <http://localhost:8000/> in your browser.

 ## Running Webpack Development Server